 Ashok Kumar is a prominent American student activist who has studied postgraduate degrees at LSE and Oxford.
 After studying for an MA in London, Kumar became LSE’s Education Officer and has since been vocal about tuition fees and LSE’s links with the Gaddafi dynasty, appearing on Newsnight, slamming his college for their involvement with the Libyan regime.

 Since then, he has been arrested twice.
 On two different occasions last summer the police took offence to Kumar’s behaviour.
-It should be noted that having viewed footage that is readily available on Youtube, it seems Kumar was arrested on one occasion simply for swearing in the presence of the police.
+It should be noted that having viewed footage that is readily available on Youtube, it appears Kumar was arrested on one occasion only for swearing in the presence of the police.

 Later, he adds that this systematic flaw means that, “everyone’s to blame”, including the courts: “The courts are stacked up against poor people, against people of colour.
 If you need any testament to that, the summer’s riots are a perfect, lucid example of how the courts are part and parcel of victimising the youngest, most vulnerable people in our society.”

 As an American, Kumar’s remarks on the differences in the political and judicial responses to protesters in the US and the UK is telling: “The courts in the UK are more brutal than in the US.
 In the US, there is a constitution.
 There is due process of law.
 You have public defenders who aren’t great but they’re definitely better than solicitors who are in the pockets of the police stations.”

 But Kumar argues that while the British system forgoes many civil liberties, systemic injustice is more prevalent across the Atlantic: “In terms of the sheer brutality and the sheer violence and the totality of violence and the monopoly of violence that the state has and the apparatuses of racism that are instituted by the state, I think nothing can compare to the US.”